MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 Self-signed security certificates have some limitations.
 You must use the default subject alternative name (SAN) that is assigned when the security certificate is created.
 Self-signed security certificates have a limited lifespan, typically one year.

 When you use a self-signed security certificate, there is no external authority to handle the certificate validation when users connect to the web client site.
 Because of this, a certificate error will be displayed when users access the Dynamics GP web client site.
 To prevent the certificate error, users must import the security certificate onto their own machine.
-Refer to [Appendix A, “Importing a Self- signed Security Certificate,”](#_Importing_a_Self-signed_1) for details about importing a self-signed security certificate.
+Refer to [Importing a Self- signed Security Certificate](importing-a-self-signed-security-certificate.md) for details about importing a self-signed security certificate.

 To use a self-signed security certificate